adamsmd/BibScrape/README.md

 ## Disclaimer

-Please use this software responsibly.
-You are responsible for how you use it.
+Since BibScrape is sending network traffic to publisher web pages, please use this software responsibly.
+You are solely responsible for how you use it.
-It does not contain any bandwidth limiting code as most publisher pages respond slowly enough that it is usually not necessary.
+BibScrape does not contain any bandwidth limiting code as most publisher pages respond slowly enough that it is usually not necessary.
 However, I've only tested it for preparing small bibliographies with fewer than 100 entries.
-If you try to scrape too many at a time, I make no guarantees that you won't accidentally DoS the publisher.
+If you try to scrape too many at a time, I make no guarantee that you won't accidentally DoS the publisher.

 ## Limitations